jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 I forgot that the CRON bumper is also running so need to flag it, check which is running

+1:03 PM

+One thing I thought about, I could mix WDIO with Python regarding visual regression for testing

+That way I can write a test that steps through all the menus and verify they work

 ---

 01/01/2024